leon196/Choupichoup/README.md

 After failing at rewriting a rectangular collision system (something already done in the past!)
 I focused on the actual game mechanic and was inspired by [Osmos]
 Big bubbles can absorb little ones.
-Absorbing make the bubble grow and split when too large.
+Absorbing make the bubble grows and splits when large enough.

 ![gifs prototype divisions][gifs prototype divisions]